Grimm67123/grimmbot/README.md

 <td width="50%">

 ### 🧠 It Learns.
 Permanently.
 When GrimmBot hits an error, it doesn't just retry.
-It activates an **Error Analysis Engine** that makes it reflect on what went wrong and writes a permanent rule into its own brain (`adaptation.json`).
+It activates an **Error Analysis Engine** that makes it reflect on what went wrong and writes a permanent rule into a special file (`adaptation.json`).
 Next time?
 It doesn't make the same mistake.

 </td>
 </tr>